describe-it/describe-it/readme.md

 ### Purpose

-If you think that requiring about 20 megabytes of PHPUnit into your small, few files, library is an overkill then describe-it may be your thing.
+If you think that requiring about 20 megabytes of PHPUnit into your small, few files all-together, library is an overkill then describe-it may be your thing.

 ### Features